stackless-dev/stackman/README.md

  - *make* using `make PLATFORM_PREFIX=aarch64-linux-gnu- EMULATOR=qemu-aarch64 test`

 ## A note about Intel CET
-Intel's Conontrol-Flow Enforcement Technology is incompatible with stack switching because it imploys a secondary Shadow Stack, that the user-mode program cannot modify.
+Intel's *Control-Flow Enforcement Technology* is incompatible with stack switching because it employs a secondary *Shadow Stack*, that the user-mode program cannot modify.
 Unexpected return flow after a stack switch would cause the processor to fault.
-Because of this, we need to mark any assembly code as not CET compatible.
+Because of this, we need to mark any assembly code as **not CET compatible** by adding special compiler flags to supporting compilers (currently modern GNU C).
 Modern compilers are beginning to generate CET compatible objects and once supporting CPUs start to arrive, processes which consist entirely of CET compatible code may be run in such a protected environment.
 See https://software.intel.com/content/www/us/en/develop/articles/technical-look-control-flow-enforcement-technology.html for more information

 ## History
 This works was originally inspired by *Stackless Python* by [Christian Tismer](https://github.com/ctismer), where the original switching code was